Sounders settle for tie with Atlanta as unbeaten streak continues

 Aggressive from the start, Atlanta was able to work a foul out of the Sounders late to sneak off with a 1-1 draw at Lumen Field on Sunday.

 The Sounders are on a seven-match unbeaten streak, which is a franchise best for a start.
-But in a match were Seattle (5-0-2) was strong defensively for nearly the entire match, the outcome had the feel of a loss.
+But in a match where Seattle (5-0-2) was strong defensively for nearly the entire game, the outcome had the feel of a loss.

 Sounders striker Raul Ruidiaz connected on precision corner kick from teammate Joao Paulo for a score off a header in the sixth minute.
 The play was Ruidiaz’s sixth goal of the season and the fourth assist of the year for Joao Paulo, second in as many weeks on a set piece.